amanshallow/goserver/README.md

 # Go Server
 A simple Go HTTP server that simply returns HTTP status codes and server time or errors in a JSON format.
+Built to be used with AWS DynamoDB.
 Contains the ability to be built as a Docker image and run inside of a Docker container with error and success messages being submitted to Loggly.

 Recommended Docker build and run procedure (clutterless):